 Aromatherapy Bath Oil Recipe

-A few drops of skin-safe essential oils can be added directly to bathwater.
-However, essential oils do not stay mixed in water, and there is some risk that the concentrated essential oil will settle on your skin in one spot.
-Instead, it is far better to use a bath oil.
+Essential oils do not stay mixed in water, so they should never be added directly to bathwater without first solublizing them.
+There is risk that the concentrated essential oil will settle on your skin in one spot.
+Instead, it is far better to use a bath oil that includes a solubilizer.

-This simple bath oil recipe adds the use of a carrier oil (or blend of your favorite carrier oils, if you prefer) to dramatically reduce the risk of sensitization.
+This simple bath oil recipe adds the use of a carrier oil (or blend of your favorite carrier oils, if you prefer) plus a solubilizer to dramatically reduce the risk of sensitization.
 Additionally, the addition of a carrier oil helps to moisturize and nourish your skin as you bath.
 Vegetable oils have been added to bathwater for centuries as a way to naturally moisturize the skin.
+The solubilizer ensures that both the essential oil and carrier are emulsified into the water evenly.

 A dilemma is that both carrier oils and essential oils do not stay mixed in water (much like oil and vinegar salad dressing needs to be shaken before each use).
-Most commercial bath oils on the market include a synthetic dispersing agent (solubilizer) that helps to disperse the oils into water so they stay mixed.
-Whenever possible, it is best to use a solubilizer when creating bath oils.
+Most commercial bath oils on the market include a dispersing agent (solubilizer) that helps to disperse the oils into water so they stay mixed.
+It is important to use a solubilizer when creating bath oils.
 Solubol or Polysorbate 20 are suitable for consideration.

 Bath Oil Ingredients

-- 2 fl. ounces carrier oil such as Jojoba
+- 1/2 fl. oz. carrier oil such as Jojoba

 Blend the ingredients together and store in a glass bottle.
-The recipe may be doubled or tripled.
+The recipe may be doubled or tripled, but do not exceed 1/4 oz. per bath.

-Do not use all 2 fl. ounces of bath oil in one single bath.
-After you have drawn your bathwater, add about 1/4 ounce (7-8ml) of the bath oil blend to your bath water.
+After you have drawn your bathwater, add up to 1/4 ounce (7-8ml) of the bath oil blend to your bath water.

-Mix well to ensure that the blend has dispersed well in the tub and hop on in.
+Mix well to ensure that the blend has dispersed well in the tub.
+Always be very careful getting in and out of the tub when using a bath oil as the tub can become slippery.
 It's best to add the bath oil just before getting in the tub instead of while the water is running so that the essential oils don't evaporate before you get into the tub.
 Using this bath oil blend is safer than adding pure essential oils directly to the bath water.
 This is because undiluted essential oils added to bathwater can settle in one spot on your skin and cause irritation.
-If not using a solubilizer, this natural blend can also settle in one spot, so it's important that every few minutes, you wave your hands through the water to keep the oil dispersed into your bathwater.
-By using skin safe essential oils properly diluted in carrier oil, you dramatically reduce any risk of sensitization if the bath oil settles.
+If you don't use a solubilizer or don't use enough, the blend can also settle in one spot, so beware.

 For more information on bath oils and aromatic bathing, view the Aromatherapy Baths article.